ValneyFelipe/ValneyFelipe/README.md

 👨‍💻 Actively advancing my studies in Systems Analysis and Development.

-📚 Learning the ropes of Typescript, Node.js and MySQL.
+📚 Learning the ropes of Typescript and MySQL.

 💻 Aspiring Full Stack Developer with a passion for crafting seamless Front-end and robust Back-end solutions. 🚀